STAGE 1 NORMAL WATER SUPPLY

-- Water shall be confined to the customer’s property and shall not be allowed to run off to adjoining properties or to the roadside ditch or gutter.
+- Water is to be confined to the customer’s property and shall not be allowed to run off to adjoining properties or to the roadside ditch or gutter.
 Care shall be taken not to water past the point of saturation.

 - Free-flowing hoses for all uses are prohibited.
-Automatic shut-off devices shall be attached on any hose or filling apparatus in use.
+Automatic shut-off devices must be attached on any hose or filling apparatus in use.

 - Leaking customer pipes or faulty sprinklers shall be repaired within five (5) working days or less if warranted by the severity of the problem.